bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 via OTLP export.
 Configuration will be provided to turn either on or off.

 The initial implementation will provide default instrumentation details coming from ASP.NET Core and any used HTTP clients.
-Automatic instrumentation at a lower level will be explored at a future date.
-It is expected that local processes will ingest logs / exports.
+Automatic instrumentation may be explored at a future date but a code-first solution is desired to allow for more control and less setup during installation.
+It is expected that local processes will ingest logs / exports as desired.

 Software development lifecycle enhancements will be made to clarify best practices and review requirements for logging or monitoring changes.
 A [deep dive][../../deep-dives] will be added on